Victor E. Bulldog II's first birthday party highlights fun weekend at Beiden Field.

 All of the programs early signees are California natives.

-Steve Rousey enters his fourth season as head coach Mike Batesole's top assistant coach and Bulldogs' pitching coach.
+Steve Rousey enters his fifth season as head coach Mike Batesole's top assistant coach and Bulldogs' pitching coach.

-Rousey joined the Fresno State baseball staff in 2010 after eight years as the head coach at Cal State Northridge.
-Rousey was Batesole's predecessor at Cal State Northridge after his tenure from 1996-2002.
+Rousey joined the Fresno State baseball staff in 2010 after serving as the head coach at Cal State Northridge for eight seasons.
+Rousey was Batesole's predecessor at CSUN following his tenure as head coach of the Matadors from 1996-2002.

-In 2013, under Rousey's instruction RHP Blake Quinn became the Bulldogs first Freshman All-American since OF Aaron Judge earned the accolade in 2011, and 12th Freshman All-American in program history as named by the Collegiate Baseball Newspaper.
-Quinn is just the fourth freshman pitcher to earn a spot on the Freshman All-American team at Fresno State, as selected by Collegiate Baseball.
+Under Rousey's instruction during the Bulldogs inaugural season in the Mountain West, Blake Quinn became the Bulldogs first Freshman All-American since OF Aaron Judge to earn the accolade in 2011, and 12th Freshman All-American in program history as named by the Collegiate Baseball Newspaper.
+Quinn was the fourth freshman pitcher to earn a spot on the Freshman All-American team at Fresno State, as selected by Collegiate Baseball.